kannankvs/md2/Command-Reference.md

   admin@sonic:~$ show runningconfiguration snmp
   ```

 # Troubleshooting Commands

-This command gathers pertinent information about the state of the device and compresses it into an archive file.
+For troubleshooting and debugging purposes, this command gathers pertinent information about the state of the device; information is as diverse as syslog entries, database state, routing-stack state, etc., It then compresses it into an archive file.
 This archive file can be sent to the SONiC development team for examination.
 Resulting archive file is saved as `/var/dump/<DEVICE_HOST_NAME>_YYYYMMDD_HHMMSS.tar.gz`

 - Usage: